Free personalized radio that

 In 1987, they signed with Disa and released Si Yo Fuera El.
-A year later, the success of La Chuyita earned the norteño outfit their first gold record.
-In 1990, after hiring Sergio Villareal as a vocal coach, they issued the commercially successful Y Que Más Da that netted four hit singles, including the chart topper "Amor de Unas Horas."
-In 1992, Los Cardenales received the Golden Saguaro (named after the state symbol of Arizona) for their acclaimed performance at the First Norteño Festival held in Phoenix, Arizona where they performed to a crowd of 60,000.
+A year later, the success of La Chuyita earned the norteño outfit its first gold record.
+In 1990, after hiring Sergio Villareal as a vocal coach, they issued the commercially successful Y Que Más Da, which netted four hit singles including the chart-topping "Amor de Unas Horas."
+In 1992, Los Cardenales received the Golden Saguaro (named after the state symbol of Arizona) for their acclaimed performance at the First Norteño Festival held in Phoenix, Arizona, where they performed to a crowd of 60,000.

 The latter formula proved a winner.
-1998's Se Quitan el Sombrero ultimately sold hundreds of thousands of copies across Mexico and the United States and made Los Cardenales de Nuevo Leon a top-tier touring attraction in both nations.
+Released in 1998, Se Quitan el Sombrero ultimately sold hundreds of thousands of copies across Mexico and the United States and made Los Cardenales de Nuevo León a top-tier touring attraction in both nations.
 Their popularity only propelled their ambition to experiment.
-2000's La Cosecha netted the hit single "Te Quiero con Locura," a rock ballad that celebrated the golden age of rock & roll and doo wop.
+Arriving in 2000, La Cosecha netted the hit single "Te Quiero con Locura," a rock ballad that celebrated the golden age of rock & roll and doo wop.

 Track List: Que Nadie Sepa

 Track List: Desde El Sur Hasta El Norte

 Track List: 30 Aniversario

 Track List: 25 Aniversario: Edicion Limitada